 After postpartum depression has been diagnosed by a medical professional, traditional treatment of counseling and in certain cases medication can begin.
-Counseling is often found very helpful by women suffering from postpartum depression as it can teach them new, healthier ways to process and channel their feelings and emotions as well as coping strategies when they’re feeling stressed or upset.
-Antidepressants are also proven to work for the treatment of postpartum depression, but it is important to note that these drugs will pass to your baby through your breast milk if you intend on breast-feeding.
-That said, there are a few antidepressants available today with minimal risk of side effects to the baby so be sure to discuss these options with your doctor if this is a route you’re interesting in taking.
+Counseling is often found very helpful by women suffering from postpartum depression, as it can teach them new, healthier ways to process and channel their feelings and emotions, as well as coping strategies when they’re feeling stressed or upset.
+Antidepressants are also proven to work for the treatment of postpartum depression, but it is important to note that these drugs will pass to your baby through your breast milk if you intend on breastfeeding.
+That said, there are a few antidepressants available today with minimal risk of side effects to the baby, so be sure to discuss these options with your doctor if this is a route you’re interested in taking.

-Destination Hope: The Women’s Program is a Joint Commission accredited dual diagnosis substance abuse treatment center in Florida for women.
+Destination Hope is a Joint Commission accredited dual diagnosis substance abuse treatment center in Florida.
 If you are struggling with postpartum depression and substance abuse, you are not the first woman to do so and you certainly will not be the last.
 Please call our caring counselors today to help get you on a healthier track for you and your baby’s sake.
 You’re both worth it.

 To learn more about postpartum depression, visit the US Department of Health and Human Services Office on Women’s Health.